The summer holidays are nearly here and everyone’s getting excited about 6 weeks of no school runs and fun days out. Except for working mums.

-The summer holidays when you’re a working mum are a new experience – if anything I find them more stressful than term time.
+The school holidays when you’re a working mum are a new experience – if anything I find them more stressful than term time.

 Arranging childcare for the holidays is a nightmare.
 I’ve spent hours making sure that every day is accounted for and Little H has somewhere to go.
 We’re lucky to have great parents who help out, but coordinating everything is hard work.